 While the Stock Incentive Plan last approved by the Stockholders in May 2013 does not include minimum vesting periods, the Compensation Committee rarely approves equity awards which vest in less than three years.
-For awards made in 2013, the vesting schedules ranged from three to five years with the average vesting period being 4.4 years.
+For awards made in 2014, the vesting schedules ranged from three to five years with the average vesting period being 4.4 years.
 Moreover, while our Stock Incentive Plan does not require executives to hold shares for a predetermined period following vesting, our equity award agreements generally contain extended vesting schedules.
 Euronet's executives have historically held options and restricted shares for extended periods following vesting.
-As of December 31, 2013, our Named Executive Officers held, on average, 81% of the shares from equity awards (options and restricted stock) that have vested over the last five years.
-This practice of executive officer share retention is clearly demonstrated in the Beneficial Ownership of Common Stock table on page six of this Proxy Statement.
+As of December 31, 2014, our Named Executive Officers held, on average, 78% of the shares from equity awards (options and restricted stock) that have vested over the last five years.
+This practice of executive officer share retention is clearly demonstrated in the Beneficial Ownership of Common Stock table on page ten of this Proxy Statement.

 The Compensation Committee's compensation philosophy is to have stock incentives that generally pay more for superior performance and less if performance does not achieve that level.
 The Compensation Committee, in determining stock incentive grants to the individual executive officers, considered the award levels granted to executive officers in prior years and award levels granted to executives with similar job responsibilities in the Peer Group.
-The Compensation Committee believes that a mix of stock options and performance-based restricted stock promote alignment with shareholder value by focusing on long-term share appreciation, strong earnings through Cash EPS, and a threshold level of operating income.
+The Compensation Committee believes that a mix of stock options and performance-based restricted stock promote alignment with stockholder value by focusing on long-term share appreciation, strong earnings through Cash EPS, and a threshold level of operating income.

-In December 2013, the Named Executive Officers, with the exception of Mr. Bianchi who is discussed below, were granted a combination of stock options and restricted stock.
+In December 2014, the Named Executive Officers were granted a combination of stock options and restricted stock.
 The stock options vest based on service conditions over five years.
 The restricted stock awards were divided into two groups with different vesting criteria.
-The first group of awards vest based on achieving compound annual growth in Cash EPS, on a constant dollar basis, for the years 2014 through 2016, contingent upon continued employment from the grant date to the date of vesting.
-Threshold compound annual growth rate ("CAGR") of 2% results in vesting of 25% of the award, target CAGR of 4% results in 50% vesting of the award, and maximum CAGR of 6% results in 100% vesting of the award.
-The second group of awards vests over five years based on service conditions, contingent upon the achievement of annual operating income, excluding certain non-cash charges and non-recurring items, of \$60 million each year.
+The first group of awards vest based on achieving compound annual growth in Cash EPS, on a constant dollar basis, for the years 2015 through 2017, contingent upon continued employment from the grant date to the date of vesting.
+Threshold compound annual growth rate ("CAGR") of 3% results in vesting of 25% of the award, target CAGR of 5% results in 50% vesting of the award, and maximum CAGR of 7% results in 100% vesting of the award.
+The second group of awards vests over five years based on service conditions, contingent upon the achievement of adjusted operating income of \$60 million each year.
 These awards are further described in the paragraphs and tables below.